XRT Native APIs¶

 Buffers¶

-Buffers are primarily used to transfer the data between the host and the device.
-The Buffer related APIs are discussed in the following three subsections
+Buffers are primarily used to store the input/output data for use by the device.
+The buffer-related APIs are discussed in the following three subsections:

 Buffer allocation and deallocation